 In 1917/18 Ernest was serving as a clerk initially with the Royal Navy, and then with the Royal Flying Corps.
 He is named on the Wivenhoe Roll of Honour.

 Annie Cole had a drapers shop in Wivenhoe, possibly where the Newsagents is now.

-In 2007 a blue plaque was unveiled in memory of Captain Turner who lived here with his wife Caroline from 1930 until his death in 1948.
+In 2007 a blue plaque was unveiled in memory of Captain Turner who lived with his second wife Annie Cole following their marriage in 1930.
+Albert was then aged 66 and Annie aged 60.
+Annie had been living here since childhood.
+Albert lived here until his death in 1948.

 He was the last professional skipper of the Royal racing yacht Britannia for King George 5th from 1923 to 1935, winning many cups and setting records.
 Britannia won over 200 races and was scuttled on the King’s death in January 1936.
 Albert also raced another great J-class yacht, Shamrock.